soporanvlad/atm_application/README.md

-# atm_application
+# ATM Project

+## Overview
-This project involves the development of an ATM application that allows users to perform basic banking transactions such as checking balances, withdrawing, and depositing funds.
-It simulates real-world ATM functionality with a user-friendly interface and secure transaction handling.
+This project is a simulation of an Automated Teller Machine (ATM) system.
+It allows users to perform various banking operations such as checking balances, withdrawing cash, depositing funds, and transferring money.

+## Features
+- User authentication (PIN-based login)
+- Account balance inquiry
+- Cash withdrawal
+- Cash deposit
+- Money transfer between accounts
+- Transaction history tracking
+- Secure session management

+## Technologies Used
+- Programming Language: C++

+## License
+This project is open-source and available under the MIT License.